You know what SQLcl is.

 That’s normal for the Database, but NOT normal for authenticating in ORDS.

 In ORDS you’d normally authenticate via your webserver user or via OATH2.
-But for this feature, we’ve added database authentication.
-So that’s brand new for ORDS.
-Once authenticated, you’ll ONLY be able to hit the /SQL/ endpoint in THAT REST enabled schema.
+But for this feature, we’ve using authentication.
+Once authenticated, you’ll ONLY be authorized to hit the /SQL/ endpoint in THAT REST enabled schema (BEERS).

 jdbc:oracle:orest: